gjbex/training-material/Fortran/IO/README.md

     file, reads the contents back in, and validates the input.
 1. `unformtatted_read_writes_test`: writes unformatted records to an external file, reads the contents back in, and validates te input.
+1. `stream_read_write_test`: writes unformatted records to an external file, and reads the data back in for verification using the file position in stream mode.

 How to build?
 -------------